MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 > [Swap
 > space](https://web.mit.edu/rhel-doc/5/RHEL-5-manual/Deployment_Guide-en-US/ch-swapspace.html)
-> in Linux is used when the amount of physical memory (RAM) is full.
+> in Linux is used when there is no more available physical memory (RAM).
 If the
 > system needs more memory resources and the RAM is full, inactive pages in
-> memory are moved to the swap space.
+> memory are moved to the swap space (on disk).

 Adding 2 gigabytes of swap space should be enough for our purposes.